steppingstonelabs/rest-client-session/README.md

 ### Group Project - Terminal REST Client

-1. Install a simple API server with `npm i -g json-server`
-2. Create a new directory named `rest-server` wherever you like.
+1. Create a new directory named `rest-server` wherever you like.
-3. In that directory, create a file named `database.json`
+1. In that directory, create a file named `database.json`
-4. Copy the JSON provided below into that file.
+1. Copy the JSON provided below into that file.
-5. Start your simple API with `json-server database.json -p 8080`.
+1. Start your simple API with `json-server database.json -p 8080`.
-6. Create a bash function named `setapi` that sets the value of the `REMOTE_API` environment variable to the first positional argument, which will be the root URL to your local API.
+1. Create a bash function named `setapi` that sets the value of the `REMOTE_API` environment variable to the first positional argument, which will be the root URL to your local API.
 	```sh
 	setapi http://localhost:8080
 	```
-7. Create 4 bash functions in your shell initialization file named `get`, `post`, `put`, and `delete` that uses `curl` in silent mode to perform those 4 actions with your local API.
+1. Create 4 bash functions in your shell initialization file named `get`, `post`, `put`, and `delete` that uses `curl` in silent mode to perform those 4 actions with your local API.
 	* You will need one positional argument for `get` that is the resource needed.
 		```sh
 		get pirates